MomciloDordevic/Milestone-Project-2/README.md

 A main page where the game is being displayed, a Tracker that tracks how many times a set of cards has been flipped, a Reset button to reset the game by realoading the page and a Back button that takes you back to the starting page.

+## Technologies used

+### HTML5

+ * As a structure language.

+### CSS3

+ * As a style language.

+### JavaScript

+ * As a scripting language.

+### Font Awesome

+ * As an icon library for the back button.

+### Google Fonts

+ * As a font resource.

+### Github

+ * As a software hosting platform to keep project in a remote location.

+### Git

+ * As a version-control system tracking.

+### Gitpod

+ * As a development hosting platform.

+### Wireframe.cc

+ * As a wireframing tool.

+## Testing

+### Functionality Testing

+I used Mozilla web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

+### Compatibility Testing

+Site was tested across multiple virtual mobile devices and browsers.
+I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.

+I tested on hardware devices such as: Iphone 11, Lenovo Tablet, Huawei p30 pro, Macbook Pro 15'.